We’re in the Season of Teshuva:

 Teshuva literally means “to return” and is the word used to describe the concept of “repentance”.

-The Season of Teshuva consists of the month of Elul, the sixth month and ten days in Tishri the seventh month in the Hebrew calendar August 8th eve to September 16th, 2021.
+The Season of Teshuva consists of the month of Elul, the sixth month and ten days in Tishri the seventh month in the Hebrew calendar August 29th (Beginning of Elul) to October 16th, 2022 (End of Sukkot).

 There are prophecies in the Bible about a people in the last days that would return back to God.